Forest Supervisor's Office

 (423) 476-9721 (Fax) PLEASE NOTE: This is an information and administrative office located in Cleveland, TN and is not actually in the forest.

 Dennis Cove Recreation Area is a secluded campground and picnic area alongside Laurel Fork Creek in Carter County.
 It includes a remote developed campground, popular with those seeking a rustic experience.
 The altitude, creekside location and lush forest surroundings make Dennis Cove particularly desirable during hot summer months.
+This campground is now on the National Recreation Reservation System and is a great location for groups.

 At a Glance